Pim Fortuyn List: First Balkenende cabinet (2002–2003)

 The LPF decided to maintain Fortuyn's posthumous candidacy, and delayed naming a new leader until after the election.
 The 2002 general election proved a great success for the LPF, yielding 17% of the votes and 26 seats in the House of Representatives—by far a record number of seats in the Netherlands for a new party—to become the second largest party.
 LN also made it into Parliament, with two seats.
 The Labour Party (PvdA) and People's Party for Freedom and Democracy (VVD) saw their largest-ever losses, while the Christian Democratic Appeal (CDA) won large gains – later attributed in part to the fact that CDA leader Jan Peter Balkenende had remained neutral and not joined in attacking Fortuyn with other party leaders during debates.
 Balkenende had earlier announced that his party would follow a tougher line towards asylum seekers and tighten some of the Netherlands's immigration policies, and he later agreed with much of Fortuyn's criticism of the purple coalition and Holland's multicultural society.
 Some commentators claimed that the CDA was able to draw in voters who otherwise would have supported the LPF (but felt it was no longer viable without Fortuyn in charge) or that the CDA was seen as a stabilizing force after a tense election.
-As leader of the strongest party, Balkenende became the leading candidate for Prime Minister.
+As leader of the strongest party, Balkenende became the leading candidate for prime minister.

+Following the election, journalist and former civil servant Mat Herben was appointed Fortuyn's successor as LPF party leader in May 2002 while newly elected LPF representatives João Varela and Ferry Hoogendijk became the party's vice-chairmen.
+Businessman and personal friend of Fortuyn Peter Langendam was appointed chairman by the LPF parliamentary faction and faced the difficult task of shaping the party organization without Fortuyn.